Katey Stone: Harvard Crimson

-In 2013-2014, Stone stepped away from the bench at Harvard to be head coach for the US Olympic women's ice hockey team.
+In 2013–2014, Stone stepped away from the bench at Harvard to be head coach for the US Olympic women's ice hockey team.
 She was the first woman to be named head coach for any US Hockey team at the Olympics.
 The US squad took home the silver medal at the Sochi Olympics, losing in the championship game to Team Canada.

-With Stone back behind the bench, the 2014-2015 Crimson women's ice hockey team had a highly successful season, winning the Beanpot, the Ivy League championship, and finishing atop the standings in the ECAC at the close of the season.
-They went on to win the ECAC tournament, and advanced to the NCAA Frozen Four where they lost to the Minnesota Golden Gophers in the Championship game, and finished as national runners-up.
+With Stone back behind the bench, the 2014–2015 Crimson women's ice hockey team had a highly successful season, winning the Beanpot, the Ivy League championship, and finishing atop the standings in the ECAC at the close of the season.
+They went on to win the ECAC tournament, and advanced to the NCAA Frozen Four, where they lost to the Minnesota Golden Gophers in the Championship game, and finished as national runners-up.

-On February 26, 2010, the Crimson defeated the Princeton Tigers women's ice hockey program by a 5-1 score.
+On February 26, 2010, the Crimson defeated the Princeton Tigers women's ice hockey program by a 5–1 score.
 With the win, Katey Stone became women's college hockey's all-time winningest coach, surpassing former Minnesota Golden Gophers women's ice hockey head coach Laura Halldorson.
-At the end of the 2019-2020, she was ranked fourth in number of wins for college women's hockey coaches.
+At the end of the 2019–2020, she was ranked fourth in number of wins for college women's hockey coaches.

+On June 6, 2023, Stone announced her retirement.

-Stone is a member of the NCAA Championship committee and was a former president of the American Women's Hockey Coaches Association.
+Stone is a member of the NCAA Championship committee and a former president of the American Women's Hockey Coaches Association.

 Players

-Stone has coached nine players that have competed in ice hockey at the Winter Olympic Games.
+Stone coached nine players who have competed in ice hockey at the Winter Olympic Games.
 In addition, six of the first 12 winners of the Patty Kazmaier Memorial Award (Jennifer Botterill twice, Julie Chu, A.J.
-Mleczko, Angela Ruggiero, Sarah Vaillancourt) were players under Stone's tutelage.
-Players for the Crimson have earned All-America honors a total of 21 times since the 1998-99 season.
-These All-Americans include the first players be four-time first-team All-Americans: Jennifer Botterill and Angela Ruggiero.
+Mleczko, Angela Ruggiero and Sarah Vaillancourt) were players under Stone's tutelage.
+Players for the Crimson have earned All-America honors a total of 21 times since the 1998–99 season.
+These All-Americans include the first players to be four-time first-team All-Americans: Jennifer Botterill and Angela Ruggiero.
 Stone has also coached eight ECAC Players of the Year, nine Ivy League Players of the Year, four ECAC Rookies of the Year, and five Ivy League Rookies of the Year.